Briank-JP/Inventory-API_Project/README.md

             - No need to create a login view as simple-jwt already works the logic automatically
             - simply include the url endpoints and then protected the view classes with the login permisions so that only authenticated users can access them.

-- Deploying
+    - Step 6 Deploying
         - Steps taken to deploy a project include:
             1. Prepare the application;
                 - set up your settings.py file.
 This is a very important file to consider during deployment
                 - Ensure the development server is running without errors.You can do this by running tests in your tests.py file and not have any failing
                 - set Debug = False
                 - Still in the settings.py file, you have to configure/ define allowed hosts
                 - collect static files
             2. Choosing your hosting provide.
 For django we have;
                     -aws, digitalocean, pythonanywhere\
             3. Setup server;
                 - isntall python, django and
                 - put all your requirements in the requirements file using pip freeze > requirements.txt
                 - virtual environment
                 - install dependecies
                 - setup DB
             4. upload code to the server
                 - Some use git clone
                 - some manually via ftp (file transfer protocol)
             5. Handle static and media files
             6. setup domain
             7. monitor